-- Then roll puri into medium size and a thin disc.
-And using a cutter or knife cut it into triangles and make slits into the center.
-You can also roll bigger size roti and cut them into medium size strips.
+- Then roll puri into medium size and thin disc.
+And using cutter or knife cut it into triangles and make a slits into centre.
+You can also roll bigger size roti and cut it into into medium size strips.
 (Refer video)

 - Heat the oil in a pan on medium-low heat for deep frying.
-Add triangle or nasta into hot oil and fry it on medium flame till becomes golden brown and crispy from both sides.
+Add triangle or nasta into hot oil and fry it on medium flame till become golden brown and crispy from both the sides.

-- Remove them on the wire rack and fry all triangles in the same way.
+- Remove them on wire rack and fry all triangle into same way.

 - roasting methi into ghee makes it more flavorful and absorbs moisture in it.